vanus-labs/docs/user-manual/getting-started/quick-start.md

 :::caution
 There is network issue to the China mainland users when install these prerequisites, please submit a PR if you met any problems.

+Or you can try this Quick Start on our online environment: https://play.linkall.com
 :::

 You can skip the step if you already have those.